Pentecostalism in Brazil: First wave: the Assemblies of God, 1910–1950s

-The Second Wave: the Foursquare gospel, 1954-1980's
+Second wave: the Foursquare gospel, 1954–1980s

-The epicenter of the second wave of Brazilian Pentecostalism was Sao Paulo, beginning in the 1950s.
+The epicenter of the second wave of Brazilian Pentecostalism was São Paulo, beginning in the 1950s.
 It differed from the first wave in its emphasis on healing as a gift of the Holy Spirit and its use of mass media to reach even greater parts of the Brazilian populace.
+Until the 1950s, the Assemblies of God and Christian Congregation were Brazil's only significant Pentecostal groups.

 A former actor named Harold Williams helped start a Brazilian extension of Aimee Semple McPherson's L.A.-based Foursquare Gospel church in 1954.
-It would eventually be called the IEQ, after several restructures from the "National Evangelization Crusade" to the "Crusade Church" to IEQ.
+It would eventually be called the IEQ, after several restructures from the National Evangelization Crusade to the Crusade Church to IEQ.
+Williams conducted tent revivals in São Paulo, preached divine healing, and utilized media, attracting many Pentecostal pastors.
 Perhaps because of its association with the Foursquare church, 35% of the IEQ's pastors are women, making it unique among the historical Brazilian churches.
 By 1988, the church would become totally separate from the Los Angeles church.
-It also began experiencing significant growth in the 1980s, becoming one of the fastest-growing churches in Brazil.
+It also began experiencing significant growth in the 1980s and experienced significant growth, becoming one of the fastest-growing churches in Brazil.
+The denomination has a distinctly American character but showed greater tolerance for local customs than earlier groups.